 - Relatively slow, producing only one part per mold, per cycle

 - A low-volume process, with demand for certain rotomolded parts ranging from as low as five to 20,000+ per year.

 Converters need to operate at peak efficiencies to overcome the idiosyncrasies of rotomolding and maximize the impact of each cycle.
 To help improve LLDPE rotational molding operations, consider these best practices.

 1. Ensure LLDPE Resin Powder is Uniform

 In its pellet form, polyethylene cannot be used for rotational molding.
 To appropriately transfer the heat from the mold to the resin, the resin size must be reduced to a powder.
-Adriana recommends making sure you start with resin powder that has been uniformly pulverized.
+Our experts recommend that you start with resin powder that has been uniformly pulverized.
 Take the extra step to measure the bulk density of the powder before inserting it into the mold.

 Polyethylenes, such as LLDPE, can be ground to 35 mesh at high rates, which is why they're one of the most widely used powders for rotational molding.

 In rotomolding, a mold is assembled with a specific amount of resin powder inside, heated, and then rotated biaxially in an oven.
 The slow rotation of the mold inside the oven helps ensure that the powder evenly coats the whole interior surface before melting and fusing together into one seamless part.
 Since rotomolding doesn’t use force to push the plastic into the mold, this tends to produce parts with fairly even wall thickness in comparison to other processing types.

 Prior to conducting the first cycle with a new mold, our experts advise that rotational molders run a series of thickness experiments.
 Despite the extra step, these critical tests will help determine the optimum major and minor axis speeds and ratios.